NtRaiseHardError/Kaiser/README.md

 # Kaiser
-Fileless persistence, attacks and anti-forensic capabilties.
+File-less persistence, attacks and anti-forensic capabilities.

 Coming soon to a repo near you!